recurly/starsky/README.md

 ### Consuming

-To create a consumer, invoke `starsky.consumer(name)`.
+To create a consumer, invoke `starsky.consumer`.
 The name should be whatever you want the name of the queue to be inside RabbitMQ.
 Note that if you have a prefix option set, that will be prefixed to the name when the queue is created.

 ```js
 var starsky = require('starsky');